massalabs/station/CONTRIBUTING.md

 We take code formatting seriously in Thyra to maintain a consistent code style.
 Please follow these guidelines to ensure that your code is properly formatted:

-### Setup Code Formatting Tool

-We use Prettier to format our code.
-We recommend installing the Prettier extension for your IDE to format on save.

-For Go code, we use the formatter included in https://marketplace.visualstudio.com/items?itemName=golang.go.

 ### golangci-lint